Shopify/sewing-kit-next/packages/plugin-rollup/README.md

 ### `rollupPlugins` Helper

-This package exports a `rollupPlugins` sewing-kit plugin that provides a shorthand to add items to the `rollupPlugins` hook.
-Give this plugin either an array of rollup plugins, or a function that takes a sewing-kit `Target` and returns an array of rollup plugins.
+This package exports a `rollupPlugins` loom plugin that provides a shorthand to add items to the `rollupPlugins` hook.
+Give this plugin either an array of rollup plugins, or a function that takes a loom `Target` and returns an array of rollup plugins.
 This allows you to control what plugins are added based upon the `Target`.

 ```js
 import {